 Think you can grab your sled and barrel down just any hill?
 Think again.
 Sledding is serious stuff in Calgary, with bylaws cracking down on rogue riders.
-Fortunately there are several designated spots across the city that are considered official toboggan hills.
+Fortunately there are several designated spots across the city that are considered official toboggan hills in Calgary.
 Here’s a look at a few of our favourites in each corner of the city.

 St. Andrew’s Heights

-Some reckon this is the very best tobogganing spot in all of Calgary.
+Some reckon this is the very best of the toboggan hills in all of Calgary.
 There’s one long, steep hill that adventure seekers make a beeline for.
 It’s got a long, flat bit at the bottom (and a fence), so you don’t have to worry about hitting the road.
 For wee winter warriors, there’s a smaller slope near the Community Centre that’s likely just their speed.
 Find more info here.

 Conveniently located near Macleod Trail, Stanley Park is one of our personal faves.
 The hill is steep in the centre, but is also pretty wide, allowing littles to pick just the right pitch.
 At the bottom of the hill is an excellent piece of large playground equipment that sees plenty of action in winter, too.
 This park also sports one of the city’s prettiest outdoor ice rinks and there are curling rocks and complimentary hockey sticks if you’re looking for a change of pace.
 Find out more here.